-(a) Lump sum (Death Grant)
+(a) Lump sum

-If you die during the first five years of your pension, and prior to age 75, a lump sum will be payable if no Partner's pension is payable under section (b) below.
-The lump sum will be calculated as the value of the first five years' worth of pension payments (ignoring prospective increases after death), minus the payments you actually received before your death.
-However, if you surrendered part of your pension in order to provide a lump sum at retirement or an extra survivor's pension, this surrender will be ignored for the purposes of calculating your lump sum.
+If you die during the first five years of pension, and prior to age 75, a lump sum will be payable.
+The lump sum will be calculated as the value of the first five years' worth of pension payments, minus the payments you actually received before your death.

+The lump sum will be payable under the discretionary trust of the Section.